Send the link below via email or IMCopy

 What are some potential themes from the poem (morals, messages)?

-As a review from before break, poetry can be divided into 2 major categories.
-Page and stage.
+As we discussed a few slides back, poetry can be divided into 2 major categories: page and stage.
 We discussed how stage, or spoken word poetry comes to life when PERFORMED.
 In contrast, some PAGE poetry comes across completely differently when read off of the page instead of being read aloud.

 Examples of this would be: